Leonard Zuta

-Leonard Zuta (Леонард Жута; born 9 August 1992) is a Macedonian professional footballer who plays as a left back for HNK Šibenik.
+Leonard Zuta (Леонард Жута; born 9 August 1992) is a Macedonian professional footballer who plays as a left back for NK Slaven Belupo.

 Club career

 Zuta spent the first four seasons of his professional career with BK Häcken in Allsvenskan.
 He made his official début on 13 April 2012, when he came in as a substitute in a home win against Mjällby AIF.
 Until late August 2015, Zuta made 57 appearances with Häcken, often featuring in the starting line-up.

 On 31 August 2015, Zuta signed a three-year contract with Rijeka in Croatia's 1.
 HNL.
 He made his official début for the club on 19 September 2015, in a goalless home draw against Inter Zaprešić, when he entered as a substitute in the 87th minute.

 Zuta soon became a first team player during his stint at the club and won Croatian league and cup in 2016–17 season.
 Zuta also became popular figure to the supporters of Rijeka and was praised on various memes on social media.

 On 8 January 2019 Zuta signed for Turkish Süper Lig club Konyaspor.

 In September 2020, Zuta signed a two-year contract with Italian Serie B club Lecce, with an option for another year.

 On 30 July 2021, Zuta signed a three-year contract with Norwegian Eliteserien club Vålerenga.
 He was brought in to replace Sam Adekugbe, who had left for Hatayspor.

 On 30 August 2023, Zuta signed with IF Brommapojkarna, on a contract until the end of 2025.